 A Plot Hole involving Blanche has got to be one of the most incompetent characters in cinematic history, she tosses a letter to a neighbor next door to seek help from her insane sister, instead of crawling her way to the telephone.
 This broke my Suspension Of Disbelief.
 If I were her, I would’ve immediately crawled my way through the phone.

-They’re were no scary moments throughout the movie.
+There were no scary moments throughout the movie.
 I didn’t feel a tingly feeling inside my spine.
 The Scare Factor felt weak, lacking intensity yet numb like feet falling asleep.

 An upbeat pop tune plays in the background with Blanche desperately writing a letter.
 I know ironic music needs to be played carefully, but this one just didn’t work out so well for me.
 Imagine if a Miley Cyrus song like “Party In The U.S.A.” playing in the background for the movie Logan with the title character fighting his way though the forest?